DeniseSl22/SPARQLTutorialBioSB2019/Assignments/assignment1.md

 ![Image Grid query 1](../Images/Image_grid_Wikidata.jpg)

-Now, the gene in Wikidata which have an image connected to them, are displayed.
+Now, the genes in Wikidata which have an image connected to them, are displayed.

 ![Image example query 1](../Images/Images_genes_Wikidata.JPG)

+If you would like to have images for all the genes you queried, you can add these to Wikidata yourself.
+Since the data in Wikidata is built by community efforts, everyone can get involved.
+If you would like to know more about becoming a database editor and/or curator for Wikidata, ask one of the instructors for more information.

 ## Next assignments:

 You can now either progress to [Assignment 2](../Assignments/assignment2.md), where we will discuss another query in more detail, or stay with the current query to adapt it to your own needs.
+Several example questions to work on are given below.

 [HOME](https://bigcat-um.github.io/SPARQLTutorialBioSB2019/)

+### Additional questions Assignment 1:

+### ?Negatives

+We have only been looking at variant in genes which predict a positive diagnosis.
+There are also variants known related to a negative diagnosis.
+Change the query to obtain these variants.

+(Answers can be found [here](../Answers/AnswersAssignment1.md)).

+### ?References

+Finding literature that is related to genetic variants can be quite tricky in regular search engines.
+Obtain the names of the articles which describe these variants as "Main topic"(_relationship_).
+Change the example query to obtain the required results.

+(Answers can be found [here](../Answers/AnswersAssignment1.md)).

+### ?MORE biology

+You can probably think of some other questions you would like to ask to Wikidata.
+Try to come up with a expansion of the query we are working on now, or find another example on Wikidata you want to understand and expand (ask your instructors for help if needed).